-Neil Craighead makes his Pacific Opera Victoria debut as Truffaldino in Richard Strauss' Ariadne auf Naxos in 2014.
+Neil Craighead made his Pacific Opera Victoria debut as Truffaldino in Richard Strauss' Ariadne auf Naxos in 2014.
 He returns for the role of Pietro in Verdi's Simon Boccanegra.

-In the summers of 2008 and 2009, Mr. Craighead attended the Opera NUOVA Vocal Arts Festival in Edmonton.
-He studied with Canadian baritone John Fanning and diction master Nico Castel amongst others, and performed the roles of Sarastro in Die Zauberflöte and Don Alfonso in Così fan tutte.
+Mr. Craighead attended the Opera NUOVA Vocal Arts Festival in Edmonton, where he studied with John Fanning and diction master Nico Castel among others, and performed the roles of Sarastro and Don Alfonso in Così fan tutte.

-Recent credits include the Second Soldier in Salome with Edmonton Opera Other operatic credits include Colline in La Bohème with Against the Grain Theatre, Leporello and Il Commendatore in Don Giovanni at the Centre for Opera Studies in Italy, Pistola in Falstaff and Dr. Furtwängler in the world premièr of The Dream Healer with UBC Opera.
+Other operatic credits include Colline in La bohème with Against the Grain Theatre, Leporello and Il Commendatore in Don Giovanni at the Centre for Opera Studies in Italy, Pistola in Falstaff and Dr. Furtwängler in the world premièr of The Dream Healer with UBC Opera.